 The Energy Reform of 2013 allowed private investment in not only oil exploration and production, but also in other segments of the industry, including oil refining.
 Despite the fact that the country is among the key players in the oil and gas industry, from the oil boom in the decade of 1970, the oil refining industry in Mexico has declined because of the succeeding economic crises that limit spending in maintenance of the existing assets.
-As a result, oil refining has decreased from 1,227 thousand barrels of processed oil per day in 2018.
+As a result, oil refining has decreased from 1,227 thousand barrels of processed oil per day in 2000 to 609 thousand barrels of processed oil per day in 2018.
 It has to be remarked that existing processing capacity corresponds to 1,640 thousand barrels of

-The American Petroleum Institute (API) stablished the API as a unit to measure oil's purity, the less API degrees the heavier the oil is.
+31 The American Petroleum Institute (API) stablished the API as a unit to measure oil's purity, the less API degrees the heavier the oil is.
 The oil's purity determines its value in the market, a lighter oil is more valuable than a heavier one.
 Table 12 shows the types and quality of the different oils in México.
 As it can be seen in the year 2018 oil production was 30% Heavy Maya, 30% Light Istmo, 28% KMZ Extra heavy oil, and 10% Extra light Olmeca.